pupil-labs/pupil-docs/alpha-lab/imu-transformations/index.md

     elevations_rad = np.deg2rad(elevations)
     azimuths_rad = np.deg2rad(azimuths)

-    # Elevation of 0 in Neon system corresponds to Y = 0, but
+    # Elevation of 0 in Neon's system corresponds to Y = 0, but
     # an elevation of 0 in traditional spherical coordinates would
     # correspond to Y = 1, so we convert elevation to the
     # more traditional format.
     elevations_rad += np.pi / 2

-    # Azimuth of 0 in Neon system corresponds to X = 0, but
+    # Azimuth of 0 in Neon's system corresponds to X = 0, but
     # an azimuth of 0 in traditional spherical coordinates would
     # correspond to X = 1.
-Also, azimuth to the right in Neon is
+Also, azimuth to the right for Neon is
     # more positive, whereas it is more negative in traditional
     # spherical coordiantes.
 So, we convert azimuth to the more
     # traditional format.